Did you know that most of us are dangerously deficient in this essential vitamin?

 How can I get more Vitamin D?

 Vitamin D is sometimes called the “sunshine” vitamin.
-When rays from the sun reach our bare skin, it sets off a process in the body that produces vitamin D. So by going outside (around mid-day) and exposing your skin to a little sunlight each day, it will help your body to produce vitamin D. And remember that windows block most of the sun’s wavelengths that your skin needs to produce vitamin D.
+When rays from the sun reach our bare skin, it sets off a process in the body that produces vitamin D. So by going outside (around mid-day) and exposing your skin to sunlight each day, it will help your body to produce vitamin D. And remember that windows block most of the sun’s wavelengths that your skin needs to produce vitamin D.

 People who are at risk for Vitamin D deficiency include: